 Excuses are like assholes; everyone has one.
 “I can’t go to the gym because I just don’t have time.”, “I can’t find a job because no one is hiring.”
 That’s B.S. because you and I both know, you don’t go to the gym because you don’t want to.
 You can’t find a job because you chose to sit on your butt in front of the TV all day every day.
 The only reason we make excuses is to make ourselves feel better about our performance or lack thereof.
 Trust me I know what I am saying.
-When I look back at all the times, I have made an excuse it’s been to make myself feel less disappointed or guilty I or about what I did or didn’t do.
+When I look back at all the times, I have made an excuse it’s been to make myself feel less disappointed or guilty about what I did or didn’t do.

-I know we make up excuses to protect ourselves from shame and anxiety and to shift focus from ourselves onto something else, but all we are doing is crushing our chances to succeed.
-Tell me which successful people you know spend their time making excuses and blaming everything and everyone else for their shortcomings.
+I know we make excuses to protect ourselves from shame and to shift focus from ourselves onto something else, but tell me all the successful people who spend their time making excuses.
 Go ahead I’ll wait…………….
-Exactly not one because they know its A WASTE OF TIME AND IMMATURE.SUCCESSFUL PEOPLE DON’T MAKE EXCUSEs.
+Exactly not one.SUCCESSFUL PEOPLE DON’T MAKE EXCUSEs.